 A Hoarder Was Bitten By His Pet Black Widow

 A resident of Dortmund, Germany, Mark Voegel lived a solitary life in a small apartment, keeping the company only of the numerous insects and snakes he collected as pets.
 It was one of these, a black widow spider, that caused his demise.
-Apparently the heater on the tank he used to house his spiders had burst, allowing them to crawl free.
-A black widow bit Voegel and killed him, and in the two weeks it took for him to be found, his menagerie feasted on him.
+In the roughly two weeks it took for him to be found, his menagerie feasted on him.

-Hundreds of spiders, lizards, and snakes - along with countless termites - had eaten him, with webs draping his body, and bits of him scattered all around the apartment.
+Hundreds of spiders, lizards, and snakes - along with countless termites - had consumed him, with webs draping his body, and bits of him scattered all around the apartment.